jayschwa/snapcraft-zig/README.md

 ## Build a Zig Snap

 1. [Setup the `snapcraft` tool][4].
-2. Run `snapcraft cleanbuild` in a copy of this repository.
+2. Run `snapcraft` in a copy of this repository.

 [4]: https://docs.snapcraft.io/build-snaps/get-started-snapcraft